 The Horner brand changed hands in 2006 from retiring founder to current owner, Peter Langford.
 It was a time when Keith Urban and Nicole Kidman got married, Melbourne hosted the Commonwealth games and Horner was re-launched in to a period of unprecedented growth!
 As Melbourne’s employment needs continued to expand and change among different industries, so did Horner’s expertise and capability.

 In March 2018, worldwide pop-star Jacky Cheung, ‘God of Songs’, performed in Melbourne.
-We received a call from a prospect client asking for 36 positions to be filled within two days.
-On short notice, there was risk for delay.
+We received a call from a prospective client asking for 36 positions to be filled within two days.
+On short notice, there was a risk of delay.
 But with Horner (excuse the cliche saying), the show always goes on!
 Collaborative by nature, behind the scenes, every step of the way – Horner delivered.

 With skill, experience and Melbourne recruiting know-how, Horner is able to bring solutions to tough problems.